-At Goggin-Carroll, dancers learn traditional and contemporary solo dances, as well as ceili (pronounced kay-lee) group dancing.
+At Goggin-Stewart, dancers learn traditional and contemporary solo dances, as well as ceili (pronounced kay-lee) group dancing.
 Boys and girls ages four and up are welcome to join the School, and new sessions start each September, January and April (although feel free to get in touch at any time for a possible mid-session registration).
 One doesn't need to be Irish to learn Irish dancing.

 Experienced, retired dancers assist the certified instructors in some classes, giving dancers who need a bit more direction the opportunity to learn on an individual basis.

 Goggin-Stewart enjoys an affiliation with the McGahan Lees Irish Dance Academy, in England.
 This relationship helps our staff keep abreast of the latest teaching techniques and trends in Irish dance worldwide.
 It also affords our advanced students unique opportunities to train with accomplished dancers and instructors from around the world.